Anna Turvey

 Anna Turvey (born 5 February 1980) is a racing cyclist competing for Ireland.
 She holds the Irish National records for the 10 miles, 25 miles and 50 miles individual time trials.

 Career

 In 2013, while competing as an amateur triathlete, Turvey finished second in RTTC National 25-mile time trial and top 10 in The British Elite time trial.
 Turvey joined the Scottish Cycling Performance Program in November 2013 with a view to competing in the 2014 Commonwealth Games.
-Turvey the qualified to represent Scotland at the 2014 Commonwealth Games in the Road Time Trial and the Individual Pursuit on the track, finishing 9th in the road time trial and 12th in the individual pursuit.
+Turvey qualified to represent Scotland at the 2014 Commonwealth Games in the Road Time Trial and the Individual Pursuit on the track, finishing 9th in the road time trial and 12th in the individual pursuit.

 Turvey declared for Ireland in December 2015, qualifying through her Mother.
 Turvey won the individual time trial at the Irish National Cycling Championships in June 2016.
 In 2016, she rode for Ireland at the 2016 European Road Championships and in the women's time trial event at the 2016 UCI Road World Championships.